Internet

 Ethernet

 - Some halls still use wall jacks to access the Ethernet.
-In these residences, plug your cord into the orange colored jacks.
+In these residences, plug your cord into the orange-colored jacks.

 - Residents must bring their own Ethernet cable.
+We recommend bringing a cord that is at least fourteen feet (14') long.

 Connecting Devices

-Wi-Fi Calling
+WiFi Calling

 For questions regarding your phone service, plan, or device functionality, contact your cellular provider (AT&T, Sprint, T-Mobile, Verizon, etc.).